-At St Luke’s Primary School, the intent of our Geography curriculum is to inspire and encourage our children to develop a fascination, curiosity and appreciation for the world in which we live.
+At St Luke’s Primary School, the intent of our Geography curriculum is to inspire and encourage our children to develop a fascination, curiosity and appreciation for the world in which we live, which is accessible to all.
 We believe in encouraging our children to develop a greater understanding and knowledge of the world, as well as their place in it.
 By providing our learners with a rich diverse knowledge of people, places and human and physical processes, alongside opportunities to harness key geographical skills, we want our learners to become inquisitive, resilient, independent and responsible global citizens.
 This will encourage a passion and interest for Geography and provide all children with the necessary skills and vocabulary to become successful and confident geographers.

 The progression of our curriculum expands outwards from our immediate locality of Chadderton, Oldham to global case studies, whilst continuing to refer back to and compare to our local area developing a deep understanding and a real sense of who they are and what makes our local area unique.